 - Our library service – both on-campus and an extensive online catalogue of resources

 - Careers and Employability Service which provides help with CVs, applications and interview preparation through workshops, drop-ins and 1-2-1 appointments

 - The ACE Team (Academic Community of Excellence) who are here to support you with your studies and assignments

 - Students Activities Association (SAA) – who organise events on campus, discounted sightseeing trips and help students create and run societies

 For self-funding students, we offer a range of scholarships and early payment fee discounts, you can find out more here.

 How to find out more

 To find out more about this course, we recommend that you complete our enquiry form and one of our team will contact you to discuss your options.

-You can apply to study the MSc International Business via the following methods.
+UK and International students can apply directly to study the MSc International Business via our online application form below.